 Bank Secrecy Act and Anti-Money Laundering Compliance Program

-Gemini Trust Company, LLC (“we” or “our”) has developed a Bank Secrecy Act and Anti-Money Laundering Compliance Program (“BSA/AML Program”) for our digital asset exchange and custody service (collectively, “Gemini”), in an effort to maintain the highest possible compliance with applicable laws and regulations relating to anti-money laundering in the United States and other countries where we conduct business.
+Welcome!
+Thanks for visiting Gemini, a digital asset platform operated by and proprietary to Gemini Trust Company, LLC (“we” or “our”).
+We have developed a Bank Secrecy Act and Anti-Money Laundering Compliance Program (“BSA/AML Program”) in an effort to maintain the highest possible compliance with applicable laws and regulations relating to anti-money laundering in the United States and other countries where we conduct business.
 This includes, but is not limited to:

 - Establishing robust internal policies, procedures and controls that combat any attempted use of Gemini for illegal or illicit purposes and that are designed to ensure our customers basic protections under consumer protection laws;